 - Place bowl and whisk in the freezer for 15 minutes.

-- Once bowl is cold, remove from the freezer and combine heavy cream, sugar, and optional vanilla.
+- Once bowl is cold, remove from the freezer and combine heavy cream, vanilla, and sugar.

 - Whisk vigorously until cream reaches desired consistency, 5 to 15 minutes depending on the amount of cream.